Fractask

 Fractask focus mode — single task with notes editor, subtasks, agent conversation

 Drill into one task.
-Notes, files, and subtasks all stick to the part.
-Hand it to your AI, claim it back, watch it ship.
+Files, comments, and pinned prompts stick to the part.
+Hand it to your AI, answer when asked, watch it ship.

 § 04 · A day in Fractask